zhaokg/Rbeast/README.md

 - time-series segmentation;
 - interrupted time-series analysis;
 - outlier detection;
-- Curve fitting and smotthing
+- curve fitting and smotthing
-- Gap-filing o 1D curves
+- gap-filing of 1D curves

 The algorithm is described in [Zhao et al. (2019)](https://drive.google.com/file/d/1MFZ0FpK1NwTieVSAf5jicLgl85Lm48uh/view).
 Examples on the use of BEAST/Rbeast across remote sensing, ecology, hydrology, public health, finance, paleoclimate, and other fields are provided in [**<ins>selected publications using BEAST/Rbeast</ins>**](#selected-publications-using-beastrbeast).